Worried or frustrated by your “big feelings child”?

-Get frustrated easily, find it hard to follow instructions or have “meltdowns”.
+Get frustrated easily or find it hard to follow instructions?

-Find it tough to make and keep friends, manage school or have had other tough life challenges.
+Find it tough to make and keep friends?

-1. Child psychologists on standby to help you with unlimited questions and concerns about children within 48 hours.
+1. Child psychologists on standby to help you with unlimited questions and concerns about your children within 48 hours.
+Get answers quickly.